 CT: Yeah, you’re welcome.
 This was a good conversation.

 VS: That’s it for this episode of Don’t Call Me Resilient.
 Lots to take away from that conversation.
 Let us know what you’re thinking.
 We’re on Twitter.
 Just tag me @WriteVinita and @ConversationCA and use the hashtag #DontCallMeResilient.

 'Don’t Call Me Resilient’ is a production of ‘The Conversation Canada’.
-This podcast was produced with a grant for journalism innovation from the Social Science and Humanities Research Council of Canada.
+This podcast was produced with a grant for journalism innovation from the Social Sciences and Humanities Research Council of Canada.
 The series is produced and hosted by me, Vinita Srivastava.
 Our producers are Nahid Buie, Nehal El-Hadi and Vicky Mochama with additional editorial help from our intern Ibrahim Daair.
 Reza Dahya is our technical producer and sound guru.
 Anowa Quarcoo is in charge of marketing and production design.
 Lisa Varano is our audience development editor and Scott White is the CEO of The Conversation Canada.
 Special thanks also to Jennifer Moroz for her indispensable help on this project.
 And if you’re wondering who wrote and performed the music we use on the pod, that’s the amazing Zaki Ibrahim.
 The track is called ‘Something in the Water’.